teamMerel-Paulien/W2D1-opdracht1/opdracht 1/recipe.md

 9. Cook in oven for two hours and allow to cool fully

 10. Serve with lightly whipped coconut cream or warm with vegan vanilla ice cream.
 Enjoy!

+11. If you want you can also add hazelnuts instead of walnuts